-- Due to the small number of patients enrolled in clinical investigation of lenses, all refractive powers, design configurations, or lens parameters available in the lens. material are not evaluated in significant numbers.
-Consequently, when selecting an appropriate lens design and parameters, the eye care practitioner should consider all characteristics of the lens that can affect lens performance and ocular health, including oxygen permeability, wettability, central and peripheral thickness, and optic - The oxygen transmissibility is below the established threshold required to prevent overnight corneal edema for portions of the power range, including plus powers and some low minus power lenses.
-In the US clinical study of the PureVision (spherical) lens, the rate of infiltrative keratitis was found to be higher with higher lens powers (see Clinical Studies section of the package insert). - The notential impact of these factors on the patient's ocular health should be carefully weighed against the patient's need for refractive correction; therefore, the prescribing eve care practitioner should carefully monitor the continuing ocular health of the patient and lens performance on eve. - Patients who wear aspheric contact lenses, such as the Bausch + Lomb Pure Vision®2 For Presbyopia (balafilcon A) Visibility Tinted Contact Lens, to correct presbyopia may not achieve the best corrected visual acuity for either far or near vision.
-Visual requirements vary with the individual and should be considered when selecting the most appropriate type of lens for each patient.
+- ecautions for Eye Care Practitioners Due to the small number of patients enrolled in clinical investigation of lenses, all refractive powers, design configurations, or lens parameters available in the lens material are not evaluated in significant numbers.
+Consequently, when selecting an appropriate lens design and parameters, the eye care practitioner should consider all characteristics of the lens that can affect lens performance and ocular health, including oxygen permeability, wettability, central and peripheral thickness, and optic zone diameter. - The oxygen transmissibility is below the established threshold required to prevent overnight corneal edema for portions of the power range, including plus powers and some low minus power lenses.
+In the US clinical study of the Bausch + Lomb Pure Vision (spherical) lens, the rate of infiltrative keratitis was found to be higher with higher lens powers (see Clinical Studies section of the package insert). - The potential impact of these factors on the patient's ocular health should be carefully weighed against the patient's need for refractive correction; therefore, the prescribing eye care practitioner should carefully monitor the continuing ocular health of the patient and lens performance on eye.

 1Holden BA, Mertz GW.
 Critical Oxygen Levels to Avoid Corneal Edema for Daily and Extended Wear Contact Lenses.
 Invest Ophthalmol Vis Sci 25:1162, 1984.
-6